4 more Mexican nationals arrested in tractor-trailer smuggling event that killed 53 migrants

 The organization also maintained a variety of tractors and trailers for their smuggling operations, some of which were stored at a private parking lot in San Antonio, prosecutors said.

-On June 27, 2022, more thant 60 were abandoned in a tractor-trailer without air conditioning in the sweltering Texas heat.
+On June 27, 2022, more than 60 were abandoned in a tractor-trailer without air conditioning in the sweltering Texas heat.

 A San Antonio city worker discovered the bodies on the outskirts of town when they heard a cry for help from the truck parked on a lonely back road, San Antonio Police Chief William McManus said at the time.